pushpendra938/Digiatto/README.md

    git clone https://github.com/pushpendra938/Digiatto.git
 2.  **Navigate to the Project Directory: Change into the project directory:**
  - cd Digiatto
 3.  **Install Node Modules: Run the following command to install the required dependencies:**
+    ```bash
- - npm install
+     npm install
 3.  **Start the Development Server: Use the following command to start the Vite development server:**
+4.  ```bash
- - npm run dev
+     npm run dev